jasonacox/tinytuya/README.md

     * Click 'Add App Account' and it will display a QR code.
 Scan the QR code with the *Smart Life app* on your Phone (see step 1 above) by going to the "Me" tab in the *Smart Life app* and clicking on the QR code button [..] in the upper right hand corner of the app.
 When you scan the QR code, it will link all of the devices registered in your *Smart Life app* into your Tuya IoT project.
     * Verify under Cloud Development -> select your project -> API Setting that the following API groups have status "Open": Authorization management, Device Management and Device Control ([see here](https://user-images.githubusercontent.com/5875512/92361673-15864000-f132-11ea-9a01-9c715116456f.png))
   * **From your Local Workstation**
-    * From your PC/Mac run this to install the Tuya CLI: `npm i @tuyapi/cli -g`
+    * From your PC/Mac run the *TinyTuya Setup Wizard* to fetch the _Device Local KEYs_ for all of your registered devices:
+    ```
+    python3 -m tinytuya wizard
+    ```
-    * Next run: `tuya-cli wizard` and it will prompt you for the API *ID* key and *Secret* from your Tuya IoT project we noted above.
-The Virtual ID is the Device ID from step 2 above or in the Device List on your Tuya IoT project.
+    * The *Wizard* will prompt you for the API *ID* key, API *Secret*, API *Region* (us, eu, cn or in) from your Tuya IoT project noted above.
+It will also ask for a sample *Device ID*.
+Use one from step 2 above or found in the Device List on your Tuya IoT project.
-    * The wizard will take a while but eventually print a JSON looking output that contains the name, id and key of the registered device(s).
-This is the _Device Local KEY_ (also called LOCAL_KEY) you will use to poll your device.
+    * The *Wizard* will poll the Tuya IoT Platform and print a JSON list of all your registered devices with the name, id and key of your registered device(s).
+This list contains the Device Local _KEY_ (also called LOCAL_KEY) you will use to poll your device.
+    * The *Wizard* will create a local file `devices.json`.
+TinyTuya will use this file to provide additional details to scan results from `tinytuya.scanDevices()` or when running `python3 -m tinytuya` to scan your local network.
+Optionally, it will poll all the devices on your network for status details.

+Notes:
-Note: If you ever reset or re-pair your smart devices, they will reset their _Device Local KEY_ and you will need to repeat these steps above.
+* If you ever reset or re-pair your smart devices, they will reset their _Device Local KEY_ and you will need to repeat these steps above.
+* Instead of the built in Wizard, you can use the TuyAPI CLI: `npm i @tuyapi/cli -g` and run `tuya-cli wizard`

-For a helpful video walk-through of getting the KEYS you can also watch this great _Tech With Eddie_ YouTube tutorial: <https://youtu.be/oq0JL_wicKg>.
+* For a helpful video walk-through of getting the KEYS you can also watch this great _Tech With Eddie_ YouTube tutorial: <https://youtu.be/oq0JL_wicKg>.

 ## Programming with TinyTuya

 ### TinyTuya Module Classes and Functions
 ```
+Global Functions
+    devices = scanDevices()            # returns dictionary of devices found on local network
+    scan()                             # interactive scan of local network
+    wizard()                           # interactive setup wizard

 Classes
     OutletDevice(dev_id, address, local_key=None, dev_type='default')
     CoverDevice(dev_id, address, local_key=None, dev_type='default')